UWL-CODERS/CODERS_Website/DEVELOPMENT.md

 ### Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+Angular v20 now supports experimental Vitest integration.
+To run unit tests with Vitest, type the following command:

 ```bash
 ng test
 ```

+This will run your unit tests using Vitest, with watch mode and browser testing support.

 ### Running end-to-end tests